Idlak/Living-Audio-Dataset/README.md

-# Idlak Resources
+# The Living Audio Dataset
-Audio and text resources that can be used within IDLAK
+A "Crowd-Built" continuously growing speech dataset with transcripts.
+The dataset contains multiple languages and is intended for anyone to be able to add to it.

 Languages are required to be 2 letters, normally their 2 letter ISO code, see: [wiki article on ISO_639-1 codes](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes)